ihsaan-ullah/checklist/CompetitionBundles/ChecklistAssistant/pages/instructions.md

 ## Viewing results

-Once the submission has been processed, the detailed feedback can be retrieved by clicking on the eye icon in front of the submission.
+Once the submission has been processed, the detailed feedback can be retrieved by clicking on the eye icon <i class="icon grey eye eye-icon"></i> in front of the submission.